 When it came time for Season 2 of Southwest Stories, the two Steves joined forces again to create the new theme music for the show.
 The two Steves began occasionally performing music together at events around southern California, and Steve, Rushingwind, that is, joined the other Steve, for the last episode of the season, Where the Old West Met the New.

 In 2019, the two Steves reunited for Steve Rushingwind and The Native Groove's weekend performances at Marta Becket's legendary Amargosa Opera House, in Death Valley Junction.
 Between performances, Steve, Brown, that is, played tour guide for the band as they visited Shoshone's Dublin Gulch, and the stunningly beautiful China Ranch Date Farm, in Tecopa.
-While downing the heavenly coffee of the Amargosa Cafe, the two realized how much fun they were having and when Steve, Rushingwind, that is, said, "You should keep the TV show going," Steve, Brown, that is, had an even better idea - to keep the TV show going with both Steves co-hosting.
+Now, as Season 3 heads for production in 2021, pandemic willing, Steve Rushingwind has recorded a new, brilliant theme song for the series, and will be returning as a guest in the season, continuing the collaboration.

-Together, the two Steves are planning a new season of Southwest Stories that will take the series to a new level.
-Production is planned for national distribution to all 350 PBS stations, with over 90 million monthly viewers, as well as for OTT TV (ROKU), with an additional 24+million regular viewers, and online platforms.
+The new season of Southwest Stories will take the series to a new level.
+Production, now with Knowledge Tree Films, and a partnership with the Oregon-California Trails Association, is planned for national distribution to all 360 PBS stations, with over 90 million monthly viewers, as well as for OTT TV (ROKU), with an additional 38+million regular viewers, and online platforms.
 The show will continue to feature desert artists, musicians, chefs, historians, writers, creatives of all stripes, and regular folk too, of course.
 While the show is by nature, overwhelmingly positive, we won't shirk from including the environmental, cultural, and indigenous issues that impact the region.
 We have a passion for the Southwest, and we're not shy about advocating for it, or working to ensure its people and other inhabitants have a better future.
 By the end of Season 3, we're planning to have built a network of viewers, supporters, and partners, to allow for not only Season 4, but for live events across the region where our supporters will be invited to join us for unique gatherings and experiences, and sometimes, to help make a positive difference for the Southwest.